lwtai/CA2022/README.md

 - **Professor**: Prof. Ting-Ting Hwang

 ## Project Overview
-This project implements a cache behavior simulator that analyzes and optimizes cache performance.
-The project focuses on:
+This project implements a cache behavior simulator focusing on cache performance optimization.

-1. Implementation of cache policies (LRU replacement policy) - 70%
+It implements both baseline LSB indexing and an optimized indexing scheme based on the paper "Zero Cost Indexing for Improved Processor Cache Performance" by Tony Givargis.

+The project consists of:

+1. Baseline implementation with LSB indexing and LRU policy (70%)
-2. Design of an optimized cache indexing scheme to minimize cache conflict misses - 30%
+2. Optimized indexing scheme to minimize cache conflict misses (30%)

 ## Project Components